-Submission date of most recent District Registration Form: June 22, 2022
+Submission date of most recent District Registration Form: November 7, 2022

-The limit on Fees of Office that a Director may receive during a fiscal year is \$7,200 as set by Board Resolution on October 14, 2003.
+The limit on Fees of Office that a Director may receive during a fiscal year is \$7,200 as set by Board Resolution.
 Fees of Office are the amounts actually paid to a Director during the District's current fiscal year.